wmconnolly/100-days-of-code/log.md

 Spent time experimenting with the `net` and `net/http` packages.

 **Thoughts:** While generally familiar with HTTP, and knowing that Go's implementation is highly effective, it still felt like a lot of code to think through.
 I suppose this is inherent to the learning process; a cycle between confusion and comprehension.
 Will come back to this tomorrow.

+---

+## Day 32, November 3, 2019

+**Today's Progress:** Lots of reading on `net/http`.
+Had a few examples running, though a full understanding of how and _why_ it works eludes me.
+Code kata, which was essentially about leveraging the `strings` package.

+**Thoughts:** The 100 Days challenge is fantastic, though a true and genuine; professional-grade understanding will take _much_ longer.
+Can build this with the habits built by doing the 100 Days challenge